-Get to know me and my podcast.
+Get to know me and my podcast in less than seven minutes.
 We’re both slightly inappropriate, just like parenting.

 After about three years of being paralyzed by the sound of my own voice, the Adult Conversation podcast is finally here!
 No seriously, Adult Conversation was a podcast before it was anything else, and I recorded about three hundred different intros of me saying my name – introducing myself – and I hated all of them, and so it never got off the ground.
 Apparently I care a lot less now, so here we are!